 The Licensee shall locate areas designated for Waste disposal at a minimum distance of thirty-one (31) metres from the ordinary High Water Mark of any Water body such that the quality, quantity or flow of Water is not impaired, or as otherwise approved by the Board in writing.

-The Licensee shall implement the Mine Waste Management Plan, as approved by the Board under Part B, Item 12.
+The Licensee shall implement the Mine Waste Management Plan.
 The Licensee shall review the Mine Waste Management Plan on an annual basis and submit an updated version of the Plan with a summary of changes to the Board for review within the annual report submission, if significant content changes are required.

-The Licensee is authorized to dispose of and contain all non-hazardous, solid Wastes at the Meliadine Non-Hazardous Waste Landfill in accordance with the Landfill and Waste Management Plan approved by the Board under Part B, Item 12, or as otherwise approved by the Board in writing.
+The Licensee is authorized to dispose of and contain all non-hazardous, solid Wastes at the Meliadine Non-Hazardous Waste Landfill in accordance with the Landfill and Waste Management Plan, or as otherwise approved by the Board in writing.

-The Licensee is authorized to dispose of all acceptable food waste, paper waste and untreated wood products in an Incinerator in accordance with the Incineration Management Plan approved by the Board under Part B, Item 12, which may include an Adaptive Management approach for use of a Composter or as otherwise approved by the Board in writing.
+The Licensee is authorized to dispose of all acceptable food waste, paper waste and untreated wood products in an Incinerator in accordance with the Incineration Management Plan, which may include an Adaptive Management approach for use of a Composter or as otherwise approved by the Board in writing.

 The Licensee shall not open burn plastics, wood treated with preservatives, electric wire, Styrofoam, asbestos or painted wood to prevent the deposition of waste materials of incomplete combustion and/or leachate from contaminated ash residual, from impacting any surrounding Waters, unless otherwise approved by the Board in writing.

-The Licensee shall remove from the Project site, all solid and liquid Hazardous Wastes generated through the course of the Project’s activities, for disposal at an approved hazardous waste disposal facility in accordance with the Hazardous Materials Management Plan approved by the Board under Part B, Item 12.
+The Licensee shall remove from the Project site, all solid and liquid Hazardous Wastes generated through the course of the Project’s activities, for disposal at an approved hazardous waste disposal facility in accordance with the Hazardous Materials Management Plan.

 The Licensee shall incorporate Seepage management at Quarries using best management practices including ditches, diversions, sumps and berms where necessary.